-The Water Cycle Management Report prepared by Cardno (May 2012) evaluates the flood behaviour within the East Leppington Precinct and proposes various infrastructure components to manage the stormwater quantity and quality.
-A summary of the key water cycle management infrastructure to be delivered as part of the development of the Precinct is presented in Table 2.
+The Water Cycle Management Report prepared by Cardno (May 2013) evaluates the flood behaviour within the East Leppington Precinct and proposes various infrastructure components to manage the stormwater quantity and quality.
+A summary of the key water cycle management infrastructure to be delivered is presented in Table 2.